mariolambrette/AnimalTrackR/README.md

-Next, you need to initiate an AnimalTrackR project, contained within a directory that has a [specific structure](#file-structure) to support the image annotation process and allow for seamless integration with other YOLO development pipelines.
+Next, you need to initiate an AnimalTrackR project, contained within a directory that has a [specific structure](#file-structure) to support the image annotation process and allow for integration with YOLO development pipelines.
 Use the `init_Project()` function by providing the path to the project root directory.
 Providing just a project name (as in the example below) will create a project folder with that name in the current working directory.

 ``` r